 I think that we can all easily agree that sleep is one of the best things, ever.
-Just as your bed is probably of your favorite things ever.
+Just as your bed is probably one of your favorite things, ever.

 It’s warm, soft and comfy- it’s a place that’s pretty difficult to leave in the morning.

 Waking up early has SO many advantages, one of them being the fact that you will have more time to do the things you love, more time to spend with your family, or more time just for yourself.
 If you ever wished that your day had more hours, taking advantage of your early mornings can help you with that.

 It also means that you are setting up your intentions for the day to come; you won’t be in a rush and you won’t feel stressed, knowing that you are on time and on schedule.

 I wasn’t always a morning person, in fact, I was quite the opposite- I’d stay up all night and only leave myself about twenty minutes to get ready before I was out the door.
 My morning routine has definitely changed quite a bit over the last couple of years and now, even though most of the time I’m very busy- I still have time to do the things that really bring me joy.